rusefi/rusefi_documentation/HOWTO/HOWTO-Remote-Tuning.md

-Remote tuning is possible over Internet using rusEFI TunerStudio plugin if rusEFI ECU is connector to the internet.
+Remote tuning is possible over Internet using rusEFI TunerStudio plugin if rusEFI ECU is connected to the internet.

 There are three ways to connect rusEFI to internet:
 1) "Broadcast" tab of rusEFI TunerStudio plugin.